 You could give your dog a tablet or liquid— whichever is easier for you.
 Unlike other medications, dogs typically don’t mind the taste of Clavacillin.
 However, you could hide the tablet in a dog treat if your dog doesn’t want to eat it.
 You could also give your dog the liquid directly or mix it in with their food.

 Aside from the regular side effects, Clavacillin is generally a safe drug.
 However, liquid Clavacillin goes bad if it’s not refrigerated, so never leave the drug out for too long.
-When it’s refrigerated, liquid Clavacillin typically expires after ten days.
+When it’s refrigerated, liquid Clavacillin typically expires after ten days, although I’ve had a few batches that went bad in less.
 Clavacillin tablets have a much longer shelf life, but keep an eye on the expiration date on the bottle.

 Unless your vet gives you different instructions, never give your dog more than two doses of Clavacillin per day.
 If your dog doesn’t seem to react to the drug, call your vet to see if they can recommend an alternative.
 Never assume that your dog needs more than the recommended dosage.

 Finally, observe your dog after you give them a dose of Clavacillin.
-If your dog has an allergic reaction, you might not be able to help them if you leave the room.
+If an allergic reaction occurs suddenly despite prior testing, you might not be able to help them if you leave the room.
 Try not to leave your dog by themselves if you plan on leaving the house after their dose.

 Clavacillin isn’t right for every dog.
 Here’s a list of dogs that shouldn’t take Clavacillin: